Arts Council of New Orleans honors Jan Gilbert,

-Nationally recognized interdisciplinary artist Jan Gilbert mines memory, loss and transition.
+Interdisciplinary artist, curator and educator Jan Gilbert mines memory, loss and transition.
 She pushes boundaries of all sorts by forging objects, installations, rituals and networks.
 Her universally compelling works are simultaneously personal and collective, public and private, local and global.

 Scale and scope range from an intimate bookwork tribute using her youthful correspondence with a Vietnam War soldier, Memorial to Bobby (1991), to the 300 foot long Biography of a House (2007), a ribbon of embalmed family photos encircling her mother’s flooded post-Katrina home and a part of the acclaimed LakeviewS Sunset Bus Tour.